OpenEvalProject/evals/manuscripts/elife-82556/v3/manuscript.md

 ![Figure 2.](https://cdn.elifesciences.org/articles/82556/elife-82556-fig2-v3.jpg)

-**Figure 2.:** O-methyltransferase (ASMT) isoform comparison.Comparison of predicted structures of ASMT, showing the 373aa isoform from Matched Annotation from NCBI and EMBL-EBI (MANE) (CHS.57426.2, RefSeq NM_001171038.2, GENCODE ENST00000381241.9) on the left, and a 345aa alternate isoform from Comprehensive Human Expressed SequenceS (CHESS) (CHS.57426.4, GENCODE ENST00000381229.9) on the right.
+**Figure 2.:** Comparison of predicted structures of ASMT, showing the 373aa isoform from Matched Annotation from NCBI and EMBL-EBI (MANE) (CHS.57426.2, RefSeq NM_001171038.2, GENCODE ENST00000381241.9) on the left, and a 345aa alternate isoform from Comprehensive Human Expressed SequenceS (CHESS) (CHS.57426.4, GENCODE ENST00000381229.9) on the right.
 The CHESS 345aa isoform closely matches the experimentally determined X-ray crystal structure of the biologically active protein (Botros et al., 2013), shown at the bottom.

 We hypothesized that the highest scoring isoform of ASMT according to AlphaFold2 corresponds to the biologically active version of the protein.
 The score we use for these comparisons is the pLDDT score, which has been demonstrated to be a well-calibrated, consistent measure of protein structure prediction accuracy (Jumper et al., 2021; Tunyasuvunakool et al., 2021).
 A pLDDT score above 70 (the maximum is 100) indicates that a predicted structure can generally be trusted, while a score below 70 may indicate folding prediction failure or intrinsic disorder within a protein.
 Scores above 90 imply structure predictions accurate enough for highly shape-sensitive tasks such as chemical binding site characterization.
 The structure of the 345aa isoform has a very high pLDDT score of 94.7, versus the somewhat lower score of 87.1 for the 373aa MANE isoform.